 Divine Melody, pub.1769

-Subscribers were sought by newspaper advertisement in August 1768 and publication commenced in 4 parts (each containing 12 pieces) from March the following year.
+Subscribers were sought by newspaper advertisement in August 1768 and publication commenced in 4 parts (each containing 12 pieces), with advertisements appearing from March the following year.
 No copies are known.
-Wraight was appointed schoolmaster at Elham Charity School in 1756 founded in 1725 to teach 6 boys ...
+In 1756, Wraight was appointed schoolmaster at Elham Charity School, founded in 1725 to teach 6 boys ...